They recovered from Covid, but died of a "black fungus".What we know about the diseases that dominate India | ExBulletin

 Patients may need up to 6 weeks of antifungal medication to recover.
 Their recovery depends on how quickly the disease was diagnosed and treated.

 Surgery is often needed to remove dead or infected tissue.
-“In some patients, this can result in loss of the maxilla or sometimes the eyes,” the Indian Ministry of Health said in a statement.
+“In some patients, this can result in maxillary or sometimes eye loss,” the Indian Ministry of Health said in a statement.

 Demand for amphotericin B is increasing in India, but supply is in short supply as hospitals did not predict the number of cases.